Terms and conditions

 The Customer needs to consider the application of the Data Protection Act (General Data Protection Regulations) to the system design (A Privacy Impact Assessment is to be carried out by the system owner and requirements for any masking established).

-The Customer has an obligation to make anyone entering or adjacent to the property aware that images are being gathered and for what purpose, by using appropriate signage to be displayed where the images are being recorded.
+The Customer has an obligation to make anyone entering or adjacent to the Premises aware that images are being gathered and for what purpose, by using appropriate signage to be displayed where the images are being recorded.
+If we are supplying a Secom Smart Security System, you shall obtain the consent of any occupier of the Premises, to the App Provider having and using video monitoring services including still-photo imaging and storing related data in its data centres as part of its provision of its App for the System and make any visitor to the Premises aware of the same.

 The Company is not qualified to give legal advice on GDPR and any statements made about your obligations or requirements thereunder represent our view of the situation to the best of our knowledge and should not be relied upon.
 We accept no liability for these statements and we strongly recommend that you seek your own legal advice about your GDPR obligations.